Orange-OpenSource/ods-flutter/README.md

 ## Contributing

 Please read through our [contributing guidelines](https://github.com/Orange-OpenSource/ods-flutter/blob/main/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-## Project Temporarily Archived

-This project has been archived and is no longer actively maintained.
-No further updates, bug fixes, or support will be provided.
-For the time being, this project will remain in its archived state.
-While it may still offer value, we recommend exploring other solutions or alternatives for ongoing support and updates

 ## Copyright and license